 Receive selected content straight into your inbox.

 So why are the younger people saving more?
-McCourt believes that the 2008 Financial Crisis has had a deep impact on the psyche of the millennial population.
+McCourt believes that the 2008 Financial Crisis has had a deep impact on the psyche of the Millennial population.
 Youngsters grew up watching the older generation financially struggle during the crisis.
-Scarred by these experiences, the millennials show a greater appetite for savings so as to make their financial future secure.
-As the Baby Boomer generation declines, the savings habits of the millennial population can limit growth.
+Scarred by these experiences, the Millennials show a greater appetite for savings so as to make their financial future secure.
+As the Baby Boomer generation declines, the savings habits of the Millennial population can limit growth.

-According to data by the IMF, the national savings rate for the U.S. was only 18 percent of GDP as of 2016.
+According to data from the IMF, the national savings rate for the U.S. was only 18 percent of the GDP as of 2016.
 Britain had an even lower savings rate of just 13 percent.
 Asian countries like China and Japan had a higher national savings rate of 46 and 27 percent respectively.
-Recent research by Spectrum Group on millennials earning US$100,000 per annum or above (US$150,000 for couples) found that they placed higher importance on saving money for retirement than paying off student loans.
+Recent research by Spectrum Group on Millennials earning US$100,000 per annum or above (US$150,000 for couples) found that they placed higher importance on saving money for retirement than paying off student loans.

-Among millennials, the female population has done well financially when compared to previous generations.
+Among Millennials, the female population has done well financially when compared to previous generations.
 The percentage of women with a bachelor’s degree or higher has jumped from 21 percent in 1982 to 43 percent in recent times.
 Women’s earnings have risen by 32 percent since 1980.

-“Women are now the primary or co-equal earner in 66 percent of millennial households, financial decision-makers in 62 percent of millennial households, and investment decision-makers in 55 percent of millennial households… Women of all generations hold nearly US$72 trillion dollars of wealth, account for 85 percent of all consumer purchases, determine 89 percent of decisions on bank accounts, and own 40 percent of stocks,” according to CNBC.
+“Women are now the primary or co-equal earner in 66 percent of Millennial households, financial decision-makers in 62 percent of Millennial households, and investment decision-makers in 55 percent of Millennial households… Women of all generations hold nearly US$72 trillion dollars of wealth, account for 85 percent of all consumer purchases, determine 89 percent of decisions on bank accounts, and own 40 percent of stocks,” according to CNBC.

-According to Accenture, millennial women list retirement planning as their most important financial concern.
+According to Accenture, Millennial women list retirement planning as their most important financial concern.
 They tend to do more investment research than men.
-Female millennial investors also bet for a longer-term than their male counterparts and respond less to short-term opportunities.
+Female Millennial investors also bet for a longer term than their male counterparts and respond less to short-term opportunities.
 A study by two professors from UC Davis showed that women traded 45 percent less frequently than men.